Trump uses Twitter to endorse Covington student’s lawsuit against The Washington Post

 “In a span of three days in January of this year commencing on January 19, the Post engaged in a modern-day form of McCarthyism by competing with CNN and NBC, among others, to claim leadership of a mainstream and social media mob of bullies with attacked, vilified, and threatened Nicholas Sandmann, an innocent secondary school child,” states the complaint.

-The complaint cites seven articles published by The Post between Jan.
+The complaint cites seven articles published by the Post between Jan.
 19 and 21, as well as the tweets posted to promote the articles.
-On Friday, March 1, The Washington Post released an Editor’s note about its coverage around Sandmann and his Covington Catholic High School schoolmates, saying additional reporting, statements and video allowed for “a more complete assessment of what occurred.”
+On March 1, the Post released an editor's note about its coverage around Sandmann and his Covington Catholic High School schoolmates, saying additional reporting, statements and video allowed for “a more complete assessment of what occurred.”

 “The Washington Post ignored basic journalistic standards because it wanted to advance its well-known and easily documented biased agenda against President Donald J. Trump.”
 Covington student suing WAPO.
 Go get them Nick.
 Fake News!— Donald J. Trump (@realDonaldTrump) February 20, 2019